 Podcasting is a great tool to get your message to millions of people.
 Because I’ve done well in the podcasting space, I’m asked frequently by listeners and clients how to start a podcast.
 With all the sophisticated easy-to-use web tools surrounding us today, you may think there’s a single platform that does it all, but it’s a bit more complicated than you might think.

-First, some background on my two podcasts.
-My Cultcast (starting under the name Creativity Cultivator Podcast) began out of my spare bedroom in June of 2016, quickly making it to iTunes New & Noteworthy list and in 2019 it became one of the top %1 of podcasts in iHeart Radio app’s entire 250,000 podcast catalog.
+First, let me share some background on my two podcasts.
+My Cultcast (starting under the name Creativity Cultivator Podcast) began out of my spare bedroom in June of 2016, quickly hitting iTunes New & Noteworthy list and in 2019 it became one of the top %1 of podcasts in the iHeart Radio app’s entire 250,000 podcast catalog.
 The whole idea was to feed myself business in the emerging tech PR communications space.
 I had no idea how far it would go.

-I’ve had the great honor of interviewing Howard Schultz, CEO of Starbucks; Blake Irving, CEO of GoDaddy; Paul Allen, founder of Ancestry.com, Presidential candidates like Congresswoman Tulsi Gabbard and Andrew Yang, plus a giant list of others.
+I’ve had the great honor of interviewing Howard Schultz, CEO of Starbucks; Blake Irving, CEO of GoDaddy; Paul Allen, founder of Ancestry.com, Presidential candidates including Congresswoman Tulsi Gabbard and Andrew Yang, plus a giant list of others.

-Instead of replying directly to a listeners questions about how to start a podcast, I asked her permission to share our Q&A publicly, so everyone could benefit from her questions.
+Instead of replying directly to a listener’s questions about how to start a podcast, I asked her permission to share our Q&A publicly, so everyone could benefit from her questions.
 She agreed, sending me 11 questions.

 (Thank you, Keerthana for these thought-provoking questions on how to start a podcast.)

 Q1.
 Is it possible to start a podcast using only a phone?